Diseases & Conditions

 Lumbar spinal stenosis is a common cause of low back and leg pain, or sciatica.

 A small number of people are born with back problems that develop into lumbar spinal stenosis.
 This is known as congenital spinal stenosis.
-Typically, this occurs in people who are born with a smaller spinal canal; because there is less space within the canal, degeneration, or arthritis, can affect them sooner.
-Congenital spinal stenosis occurs most often in men.
-People usually first notice symptoms between the ages of 30 and 50.
+Typically, this occurs in people who are born with a smaller spinal canal.
+Because there is less space within the canal, degeneration — wear and tear due to arthritis — can affect them sooner.

 Anatomy